-The most common cervical cancer is squamous cell carcinoma, accounting for 80% of cases.
+Cervical cancer is the growth of abnormal cells in the lining of the cervix.
+The most common cervical cancer is squamous cell carcinoma, accounting for 70% of cases.
 Adenocarcinoma is less common and more difficult to diagnose because it starts higher in the cervix.

 Early changes in cervical cells rarely cause symptoms.
 If early cell changes develop into cervical cancer, the most common signs include:

 menstrual bleeding that is longer or heavier than usual